BesmAllah-1/Kivy-Calculator/README.md

 ## Converting .py file into .apk 🔨🔨📄
 - To use Github Actions, please make sure:
- >1) you have created a spec file which you can get by downloading the above [buildozer.spec](https://github.com/Gehad-AboElmagd/Kivy-Calculator/blob/main/buildozer.spec) file 👆🏻
+ >1) your .py file is named main.py not something else.
- >2) your .py file is named main.py not something else.
+ >2) you have uploaded a .spec file similar to the above [buildozer.spec](https://github.com/Gehad-AboElmagd/Kivy-Calculator/blob/main/buildozer.spec) file 👆🏻
  >3) to follow [this tutorial](https://www.youtube.com/watch?v=Saa35hSATNo) on how to use Github Actions to convert your .py file into .apk file: